+Course Code: DIGA3000A

 Course Description: Introduction to the World Wide Web as Creative Medium III

+NQF Credits: 18 NQF Level: 7

+(18) (2 -1 -1) (1 term)

 This course covers a creative and technical exploration that uses the capabilities of the internet to communicate artistic and political ideas to a global viewership.
 This course introduces students to the main currents of contemporary Net.
 Art with an understanding of Web functionality as a communicative system.
 At a practice level students receive practical introduction to basic web coding techniques and creative projects that teach students to use the Web as a communicative and artistic tool.

+Course Code: DIGA3001A

 Course Description: Game Design IIIA

+NQF Credits: 18 NQF Level: 7